renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

 sink = gst_element_factory_make ("filesink", "file-output");

 ```
-To record raw data from USB microphone and USB webcam or MIPI camera at the same time, then store them in MKV container, the following elements are used:
+To record raw data from USB microphone and USB webcam at the same time, then store them in MKV container, the following elements are used:
 -	 Element `v4l2src` captures video from V4L2 devices.
 -	 Element `queue` (`cam_queue` and `audio_queue`) queues data until one of the limits specified by the max-size-buffers, max-size-bytes, and/or max-size-time properties has been reached.
 Any attempt to push more buffers into the queue will block the pushing thread until more space becomes available.
 -	 Element `capsfilter` specifies raw video format, framerate, and resolution.
--	 Element `videoconvert` (used for USB camera) and element `vspmfilter` (used for MIPI camera) converts video frames to a format (such as: NV12) understood by omxh264enc.
 -	 Element `omxh264enc` encodes raw video into H.264 compressed data.
 -	 Element `h264parse` connects `omxh264enc` to qtmux.
 -	 Element `alsasrc` reads data from an audio card using the ALSA API.